blocknetdx/documentation/docs/blockdx/installation.md

 ??? example "Linux"
 	1. Download the [latest Block DX release](https://github.com/blocknetdx/block-dx/releases/).
-There are 2 Linux options:
+There are 3 Linux options:
 		1. `BLOCK-DX-x.x.x-linux.deb` (recommended)
 		1. `BLOCK-DX-x.x.x-linux.tar.gz` (Gzip archive)
+		1. `BLOCK-DX-x.x.x-linux-x86_64.AppImage` (For Fedora Linux)
 	1. Before continuing, it is recommended to [verify your download](/blockdx/installation/#verifying-downloads)
 	1. Continue to the instructions below for the download you selected: